Spring 2021 Adult Life Enrichment

 How to Be an Antiracist, by Ibram X. Kendi

-Over the course of six sessions we will study Kendi’s book together, covering three chapters each session, with a goal of helping one another learn and practice antiracist behaviors.
-Questions to guide reading and discussion will be emailed to participants prior to the sessions.
-Participants are asked to have a copy of the book available and to have read the requested chapters.
+Over the course of six sessions, a group of BRUU members and friends studied Kendi’s book together, covering three chapters each session, with a goal of helping one another learn and practice antiracist behaviors.
+Carefully chosen questions guided reading and discussion greatly assisted the participants to think and feel deeply about the material covered in the book

-Sandra Fox and Margaret McCalla are co-facilitating this book study, it is their sincere hope that we all learn from our discussion of Kendi’s book and ultimately learn “How To Be An Antiracist.”
+Sandra Fox and Margaret McCalla co-facilitating this amazing book study, with their sincere hope that we all learn from our discussion of Kendi’s book and ultimately learn “How To Be An Antiracist.”
+Sandra and Margaret’s time, thoughtfulness and efforts contributed greatly to the experience and outcome.

 The Intersection of Mental Health, Addiction and Criminal